 Why the Coach Should Know You Before You Walk-on Campus

-The preferred walk-on has actually been recruited by the coach who generally has offered the player a spot on the roster.
+The preferred walk-on has actually been recruited by the coach who has offered the player a spot on the roster.
 The player isn’t offered any scholarship money as a freshman but there is the possibility in the future.

-If you’re going to walk-on, make sure you establish a relationship with coach before starting college.
+If you’re going to walk-on, make sure you establish a relationship with the coach before starting college.
 Being a stealth walk-on is not a good idea.

 Not All Players are Created Equal

-Yet just a few paragraphs later, the same coach states that
+However just a few paragraphs later, the same coach states that

 Tiffin said walk-ons “are essential to any program.”
 Tiffin added that without walk-ons, a team has no depth and can’t accomplish what needs to be done in practice – and any sport would be unable to reach its full potential.